Plungė: History

 After World War II and the Soviet occupation, Plungė started to grow rapidly – the city had 7,400 inhabitants in 1950, and by 1990 it had around 23,300 inhabitants.
 During the years of Soviet occupation, Lithuanians became the majority of the city's inhabitants.
 According to the Government's Resolution of 1963, Plungė was to become a regional centre with a strong industry.
 However, these plans didn't come to fruition as it became obvious that the city did not have enough water resources, although some companies were established in Plungė.
 However, most of these companies bankrupted after the independence of Lithuania was announced.

 The coat of arms of Plungė was affirmed by the decree of the President on June 6, 1997.
-In 2009 Plungė was elected Lithuanian Capital of Culture.
-Nowadays Plungė is the sixteenth largest city of Lithuania having 22,287 inhabitants.
+In 2009, Plungė was elected Lithuanian Capital of Culture.
+Today, Plungė is the sixteenth largest city of Lithuania having 17,252 inhabitants as of 2023.

 Name

 The origin of the name Plungė is not clear.
-The most likely theory is that its name comes from the river Paplunga which flowed through the city.
+One theory is that the name was given by a landowner, in which Plungė was in.
+Another theory is that the name comes from the river Paplunga, which flowed through the city.

-The city's name is Płungiany in Polish, Plongė in Samogitian, and Plungyan (פלונגיאן) in Yiddish.
-It was also known as Плунгяны (Plungyany) in Russian in the past.
+The city's name is Płungiany in Polish, Plongė in Samogitian, and Plongian (פלונגיאן) in Yiddish.
+It was also historically known as Plungany (Плунгяны) in Russian.